cshuler/R2R_DIN_Loading_Model/README.md

 ## How to Use the model

+### If you are interested in outputs only please see the output shapefile and results table [Here](Final_products):
+Otherwise familiarity with Jupyter Notebooks and Python will allow for more in-depth exploration of the model.

 This project is separated into two scrpts, script 1 of 2 needs the ArcPy module, and thus an ESRI ArcGIS/ArcPro licence to run.
 Script 2 of 2 does not anc can be run independently.